mekaufman/iam/users_roles.md

 * Resources in an individual instance
 * A single resource type within an instance, for example, a bucket in an {{site.data.keyword.objectstorageshort}} instance

 To grant another user full access to the account for the purposes of managing user access and managing all account resources, you must assign two policies.
-One policy that gives the user access to all resources in the account by selecting **All Identity and Access enabled services** with the **Administrator** role assigned.
+One policy that gives the user access to all resources in the account by selecting **All Identity and Access enabled services** with the **Administrator** and **Manager** roles assigned.
 And, one policy that gives the user access to all account management services in the account by selecting **All account management services** with the **Administrator** role assigned.
 {: tip}

 ## Cloud IAM roles